FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 * `:::freefem omega=` relaxation parameter for the smoothing procedure.
 1.0 is the default.

-* `:::freefem iso=` If true, forces the metric to be isotropic. `false` is the default.
+* `:::freefem iso=` If true, forces the metric to be isotropic. `:::freefem false` is the default.

-* `:::freefem abserror=` If false, the metric is evaluated using the criteria of equi-repartion of relative error. `false` is the default.
+* `:::freefem abserror=` If false, the metric is evaluated using the criteria of equi-repartion of relative error. `:::freefem false` is the default.
 In this case the metric is defined by
 	\begin{equation}
 		\mathcal{M} = \left({1\over\mathtt{err}\,\, \mathtt{coef}^2} \quad {
 		|\mathcal{H}| \over max(\mathtt{CutOff},|\eta|)}\right)^p